A Growing Niche

 Weirdly, though, not everything in the game received an English dub.
 The aforementioned “backstage” cutscenes are only offered in Japanese, as is the opening cutscene for multiplayer mode.
 Why Idea Factory International decided to forego dubs for these sections, I have no idea, and it doesn’t make sense to me.

 Overall, MegaTagmension offers up an entertaining made-for-portable game with great characters and an inane story, with some stumbles in the mechanics and presentation.
 The number of characters and customization available offers something up for any playstyle, but the actual challenge presented doesn’t quite match the available variety.
 Character designs are great and the voice acting is above average, but the environments in the game are lacking.

 Really, everything to do with the characters themselves is great, while the things outside of them stumble somewhat.
 The Neptunia series, though, is really built on its characters, so this kind of focus isn’t entirely unexpected.

 If you’re a fan of the Neptunia series, and especially the characters, MegaTagmension definitely comes highly recommended.
 If you haven’t played the series before, this game does offer a decent entry point, as it doesn’t require prior knowledge of the series to enjoy.
 Hell, playing this was my first exposure to the Neptunia series, and despite the faults, I had a great time with it.

 It’s not a perfect game by any means, but if you need your cute-girls-destroying-monsters fix, you can’t go wrong with MegaTagmension.

-Review copy provided by Idea Factory International.
+Review copy provided by Idea Factory International for Vita.
 Screenshots taken by reviewer.